radiant-rstats/docs/design/app/sampling.md

 ### R-functions

 For an overview of related R-functions used by Radiant for sampling and sample size calculations see <a href = "https://radiant-rstats.github.io/radiant.design/reference/index.html#section-design-sample" target="_blank">_Design > Sample_</a>

+The key function from the `stats` package used in the `sampling` tool is `runif`.
+This function is used to generate the random numbers assigned to each row in the available data.